 #1

-This is to confirm that XYZ is no longer employed with ABC Company effective from Friday, 20th December, 20XX.
+This confirms that XYZ is no longer employed with ABC Company effective Friday, 20th December, 20XX.

-XYZ was employed under a fixed-term contract that concluded on the aforementioned date.
+XYZ was employed under a fixed-term contract that concluded on the date as mentioned earlier.
 We appreciate his contributions and services during his tenure with us.

 Please feel free to contact our HR department if you require any additional information or verification.